hotta/ansible-alma9/roles/389ds/README.md

 where the "localhost" part of "dirsrv@localhost" is the instance name specified by DS389_INSTANCE_NAME as described above.

+'/tmp/ds-template.txt' file should be created and will be used to create the LDAP instance.

 To connect the LDAP server by using software such as [Apache Directory Studio](https://directory.apache.org/studio/), use settings follows: